Band of Brothers (book): Contents

-The book consists of a foreword, epigraph, and a maps section, followed by 19 chapters.
+The book consists of a foreword, epigraph, and maps section, followed by 19 chapters.
 There is an afterword and a brief author's bio after the chapters.

 After the table of contents, the book's dedication reads:

 To all those members of the Parachute InfantryUnited States Army, 1941-1945who wear the Purple Heart not as a decorationbut as a badge of office.

 The epigraph is a quotation from Shakespeare's Henry V, from which the title of the book is derived: